World Games: Inauguration

 The idea for a multi-sport event for non-Olympic sports came from the General Association of International Sports Federations (GAISF).
 Realising that there were few opportunities to become part of the Olympic programme, non-Olympic federations wanted to form their own showcase event to increase the publicity of their sports, which they called The World Games.
 These federations formed a steering group in early 1979 to decide on the structure and principles of the games and search for a venue.

-In May 1979, the steering group announced that they had found a venue for the first event: Santa Clara, USA.
+In May 1979, the steering group announced that they had found a venue for the first event: Santa Clara, California, United States.

 The GAISF steering committee became the World Games Executive Council in October 1979, and the inaugural meeting of the World Games Council was held from 19 to 22 May 1980, with a purpose of creating the concept of the Games.
 The World Games Council was renamed the International World Games Association, or IWGA in 1985.

-The first edition of The World Games was held in Santa Clara, USA, in 1981.
+The first edition of The World Games was held in Santa Clara, California, in 1981.
 It was opened by Kim Un-yong, president of the World Games executive committee, at Buck Shaw Stadium.
 At the opening ceremony, the athletes marched sorted by sport and not by nation.

 The 15 sports at the inaugural games included badminton, casting, racquetball, and taekwondo.
 The first medals of the Games were awarded in the 640 kilo class of tug-of-war, with the gold going to the team from England.